cidetec-energy-storage/cideMOD/docs/source/usage.rst

 Test Plan
 -----------
-When using the :class:`BMS <cideMOD.bms.battery_system.BMS>` interface to simulate cell behavior, it is necesary to specify a test plan.
-This can be specified as a json or created programatically as python dictionaries or using cideMOD's :class:`Input <cideMOD.bms.inputs.Input>` and :class:`Trigger <cideMOD.bms.triggers.Trigger>` classes.
+When using the :class:`CSI <cideMOD.simulation_interface.battery_system.CSI>` interface to simulate cell behavior, it is necesary to specify a test plan.
+This can be specified as a json or created programatically as python dictionaries or using cideMOD's :class:`Input <cideMOD.simulation_interface.inputs.Input>` and :class:`Trigger <cideMOD.simulation_interface.triggers.Trigger>` classes.
 An example of a test plan built in the code with the different building blocks is can be found in the :doc:`Use Cases <examples>` section.

 Finer control